Austria has a total ban of wild animals in circuses since 2005.

 In the Czech Republic the circus ban is limited to young specimens of some species.

-Denmark was one of the first countries to severely restrict the use of wild animals in circuses, with a full ban which allows for some exemptions since 1991.
+Denmark was in 1991 one of the first countries to severely restrict the use of wild animals in circuses, but with an exception for elephants, zebras and see lions.
+In March 2018 a broad political agreement led to a total ban.
+Implementation details are still in progress.

 In the United Kingdom the competence to ban wild animals in entertainment or in circuses belongs to the national governments.
-In early May 2017 the Scottish government announced the parliamentary introduction of a total ban of wild animals in travelling circuses on ethical grounds.
+In December 2017 the Scottish government became the first country in the UK to ban wild animals in traveling circuses.

 Since 2001, wild-born animals are forbidden in Estonian circuses.
 The government has committed to expanding that ban and in December 2016 the country's capital, Tallinn, formally announced that it will no longer issue new public event permits to circuses that use wild animals.